QGruchet/HuffmanCoding/README.md

 Also we wanted to upgrade the graphic interface.
 This takes more of our time because Qt is difficult to learn.
 The new interface consists of a main menu, encoding menu, decoding menu and some other things, like present in "usage".
 We had some new classes, like MyButton for manipulating our special button, with icon and note text.
 More precisely we have replaced text by icon and added information text so the user uses his mouse to fly over the icon for more clarity and  aesthetic.
 On top of that we add a MyTextEdit file for manipulation text zone. we had text in grey for show where users need to write and where the translation is printed.
 We follow of modèle of "google translate" which is enough soft to be programming in few weeks.

+- Part 3 : decoding a text

+For the third and last part, we had to decoding a text.
+The text we need to decode is give with his table of frequencies.
+So it was easy for us according to what we have to decode a binary text.
+Actually, we had two options to decode a text.
+One use the binary tree, the other use table of frequencies.
+We choose the second one because it appears more user-friendly.
+We don't upgrade the interface because her plainness enjoy us.

 # Some ideas for amelioration

 Here's are some ideas for future versions :